warpedpuppy/aws_s3_uploader_react/README.md

 1. backend:
     1. open a terminal window and cd into your backend folder.

-    1. Copy the ".exampleenv" file and call it ".env".
-Put the info you got from aws in the appropriate places.
+    1. Copy the ".exampleenv" file and call it ".env" (code: cp .exampleenv .env).
+Fill out this .env file with the data you got from aws.

     1. run  "yarn".